isomerpages/govtech-stp/_traveller-resources/Vaccinated Status for Travel to Singapore .md

 	</table>

-Travellers who contracted COVID-19 before getting vaccinated can take one dose of any vaccines listed above at least 28 days after the diagnosis of COVID-19 infection, to be considered fully vaccinated for travel to Singapore.
+Travellers who contracted COVID-19 before getting vaccinated can take one dose of any vaccines listed above <b>at least 28 days after the diagnosis of COVID-19 infection</b>, to be considered fully vaccinated for travel to Singapore.
 Acceptable proof of the first diagnosis date will be required if the traveller is using Safe Travel Lanes that require vaccination.

-If you do not meet any of the above requirements, you are not considered fully vaccinated for entry into Singapore.
+If you do not meet any of the above requirements, you are <b>not</b> considered fully vaccinated for entry into Singapore.

 <div id="VDSMM"></div>